gpassaretta/gpassaretta.github.io/_pages/inprogress.md

 <br>
 </details>

 Do children of immigrants catch up in school?
-Longitudinal evidence from the UK, the Netherlands and Germany (with T van Huizen and J Skopek)
+Longitudinal evidence from the UK, the Netherlands and Germany (with T van Huizen and J Skopek) - _on request–
 <details>
 <summary>Read more</summary>
 This paper studies the development of language achievement of children with immigrant parents in comparison to those with native-born parents from preschool to end of primary school.
 We use longitudinal data from the UK, Germany and the Netherlands and apply instrumental variable estimation to address measurement error in test scores.
 Our findings show that second-generation migrant children are at significant disadvantage before the start of school but on average catch up during primary schooling.
 In all three countries, we found no additional migration penalties over the school years when comparing children with immigrant and native-born parents who had the same language achievement at preschool age.
 In the UK, significant additional premiums are found and children with foreign-born parents outperform children with native-born parents with comparable language skills in preschool.
 However, the results show substantial heterogeneity by ethnicity and country of origin.
 Children with Turkish parents is the only migrant group that does not show any sign of catching up but rather experiences additional penalties in achievement during primary schooling.